Majors, Minors, and Certificates

 Students admitted to the university as architecture majors must first complete four years of the BA program (architecture major) before applying to the BArch program in their senior year.
 If admitted, they are assigned a preceptorship with an architectural firm for a one-year period, after which they return to Rice to complete the BArch degree program.
 The School of Architecture also offers a BA in Architectural Studies, which provides a foundation for graduate-level study of architecture and/or pursuit of other fields.
 More information on this academic school, its departments and programs can be found at the School of Architecture page.

-George R. Brown School of Engineering
+George R. Brown School of Engineering and Computing

 Rice offers majors in bioengineering, chemical and biomolecular engineering, civil and environmental engineering, computational and applied mathematics, computer science, electrical and computer engineering, materials science and nanoengineering, mechanical engineering, operations research, and statistics.
 These programs lead to either the BA or the BS degree and may qualify students for further graduate study.
-More information on this academic school, its departments and programs can be found at the George R. Brown School of Engineering page.
+More information on this academic school, its departments and programs can be found at the George R. Brown School of Engineering and Computing page.

 School of Humanities